Mat-thieu/JS_util/README.md

-# My JavaScript Utility Methods
-A few pretty useful (and random) utility methods
+A couple of random methods in JS, some are pretty useful, some aren't

 ## Contents